Identification of Causal Diffusion Effects Under Structural Stationarity: Empirical Analysis

-Figures~\ref{fig:marginal} (a) and (b) present results from the placebo tests (Equation~\eqref{eq:placebo1}) as Placebo Tests and estimates from the main model (Equation~\eqref{eq:main1}) as Main Estimates with 95\% confidence intervals, respectively.
+Figures~\ref{fig:marginal} (a) and (b) present results from the placebo tests (equation~\eqref{eq:placebo1}) and estimates from the main model (equation~\eqref{eq:main1}) with 95\% confidence intervals, respectively.
 All standard errors are clustered at the state level.
-C1, C2, C3, C4, and C5 refer to the five different control sets I introduced before.
-When a given set of control variables satisfies the no omitted confounders assumption, estimates from the placebo tests $\hat{\delta}$ should be close to zero.
-Figure~\ref{fig:marginal} (a) shows that while the first four sets of control variables are not sufficient, the fifth set (C5) successfully adjusts for confounders; a point estimate is close to zero and its 95\% confidence interval covers zero.
-It is not enough to control for lagged dependent variables and contextual variables.
-It turns out to be critical to control for the time trend.
+C1, C2, C3, C4, and C5 refer to the five different control sets we introduced before.
+When a given set of control variables satisfies the no omitted confounders assumption, estimates from the placebo tests should be close to zero.
+Figure~\ref{fig:marginal} (a) shows that while the first four sets of control variables are not sufficient, the fifth set (C5) successfully adjusts for confounders; a placebo estimate is close to zero and its 95\% confidence interval covers zero.
+It is not enough to control for lagged dependent variables and contextual variables and it is critical to control for the time trend flexibly.

-On the basis of these results from the placebo tests, I can now investigate estimates of the ACDE from the main model in Figure~\ref{fig:marginal} (b).
-For the first two cases (C1 and C2), main estimates are as large as $5$ percentage points, but the placebo tests suggest that these estimates are heavily biased.
+On the basis of these results from the placebo tests, we can now investigate estimates of the ACDE from the main model (equation~\eqref{eq:main1}) in Figure~\ref{fig:marginal} (b).
+For the first two cases (C1 and C2), estimates are as large as $5$ percentage points, but the placebo tests suggest that these estimates are heavily biased.
 Similarly, while the next two cases show point estimates of around $2$ percentage points, they are also likely to be biased.
-When we focus on the fifth control set, which produces a placebo estimate close to zero, a point estimate of the ACDE is smaller than 1 percentage point, and its 95\% confidence interval covers zero.
-The comparison between this more credible estimate and the one from the fourth set shows that an estimate of the ACDE can suffer from $100$\% bias by missing one variable.
+When we focus on the fifth control set, which produces a placebo estimate close to zero, a point estimate of the ACDE is smaller than $1$ percentage point, and its 95\% confidence interval covers zero.
+The comparison between this more credible estimate and the one from the fourth set shows that an estimate of the ACDE can suffer from $100$\% bias by missing just one variable.
 This demonstrates the importance of bias detection in causal diffusion analysis.

-Although the proposed placebo tests suggest that the fifth control successfully adjusts for relevant confounders in this example, it is often infeasible to find such control sets in many other applications.
-To address these common scenarios, I now examine whether researchers could obtain similar results using a bias-corrected estimator even with control sets that reject the null hypothesis of the placebo test.
+Although the proposed placebo tests suggest that the fifth control successfully adjusts for relevant confounders in this analysis, it is often infeasible to find such control sets in many other applications.
+To address these common scenarios, we now examine whether researchers could obtain similar results using a bias-corrected estimator even with control sets that reject the null hypothesis of the placebo test.

 Figure~\ref{fig:marginal} (c) shows that bias-corrected estimates are similar regardless of the selection of control variables and they all cover the most credible point estimate from the fifth control set.
 Even though the proposed placebo test detected a large amount of bias, researchers can obtain credible estimates by correcting the biases in this example.